 House of Commons Library briefing on policies and services for people with a learning disability in England.Jump to full report >>

-This briefing provides an overview of policies and services for people with a learning disability in England.
+This House of Commons Library briefing describes recent changes to policy and services for people with a learning disability in England.

-The Government and NHS England have committed to reducing health inequalities for people with learning disabilities and have established national programmes to improve treatment and outcomes.
+Over 1.2 million people in England have a learning disability.
+The Government and NHS England are working to reduce health inequalities for people with a learning disability and have established national programmes to improve treatment and outcomes.
 The Government’s Mandate to the NHS 2018-19 set an objective for the NHS to close the health gap between people with mental health problems, learning disabilities and autism and the population as a whole.

-The briefing also looks at recent policy changes in the areas of employment, welfare, education and criminal justice.
+The briefing also looks at recent policy changes in the areas of employment, welfare and education.

 Commons Briefing papers SN07058

-Authors: Elizabeth Parkin; Alex Bate; Steven Kennedy; Andy Powell; Hannah Cromarty; Susan Hubble; Robert Long
+Authors: Elizabeth Parkin; Steven Kennedy; Andy Powell; Susan Hubble; Robert Long